Shubham-Rasal/resend-cli/README.md

 # Resend CLI: An opinionated Resend email API client

+> [!WARNING]
+> The resend team released the official cli here and I recommend using it - https://github.com/resend/resend-cli

 CLI tool for [Resend](https://resend.com) with JSON output across all 29 commands.
 Designed for LLM agents, scripts, and humans who prefer structured data over dashboards.